LeeJaeBin/VideoCapture/README.md

 ## How to use

-Add the DLL in the x64/release directory
+Add the DLL and lib in the x64/release directory.
 ```C++
 #pragma comment (lib, "Thumbnail.lib")
 extern "C" __declspec (dllimport) int mkthumbnail(CString, CString, int, int, int);